 Draft-Legal Sprint Qualification

-Men/Women Conference Size is defined as the number of clubs from that conference that competed in the previous year’s Collegiate Club Nationals with enough racers to earn a Men/Women Club Score.
+Men/Women Conference Size is defined as the number of clubs from that conference that competed in the previous year’s Collegiate Club Nationals with four (4) Olympic finishers .

 Allocation of starting spots is handled separately for the Men’s and Women’s event depending on the respective Men’s and Women’s conference size and Omnium.